Joshua Meyer

-Meyer’s subjects play a hide-and-seek game with the viewer, often dissolving into the paint.
+Meyer's subjects play a hide-and-seek game with the viewer, often dissolving into the paint.
 According to Allegra Goodman, in the introduction to the 2013 exhibition catalog Rustle, Sparkle, Flutter, Float, these people “will reveal themselves, and they will disappear.
 Look at them up close and they scatter, self-effacing.”
 The figures are elusive and appear introspective.
 “Some artists try to depict our world.
 Meyer presents people in their own worlds, and invites us to enter.”

-Meyer is a recipient of a Pollock-Krasner Foundation Grant as well as the Sustainable Arts Foundation Award, and a 2010 Painting Fellowship from the Massachusetts Cultural Council.
-Meyer’s work has been written up in The San Francisco Chronicle, The Forward, The Philadelphia Metro, New Haven Register, Art New England, The Boston Phoenix and The Boston Globe.
+Meyer is a recipient of a Pollock-Krasner Foundation Grant as well as the Sustainable Arts Foundation Award, and two Painting Fellowships from the Massachusetts Cultural Council.
+Meyer's work has been featured in The San Francisco Chronicle, The Forward, The Philadelphia Metro, New Haven Register, Art New England, The Boston Phoenix The Worcester Telegram and The Boston Globe.